mjmahone/graphql-spec/spec/Section 6 -- Execution.md

       {fragmentSpreadName}.
     - If no such {fragment} exists, continue with the next {selection} in {selectionSet}.
-    - Let {spreadArgumentValues} be the result of calling {ArgumentsFromSpread(selection, fragment, variableValues, argumentValues)}
+    - Let {arguments} be the set of arguments on {selection}.
-    - Let {fragmentSpreadKey} be a unique key of {fragmentSpreadName} and {spreadArgumentValues}.
+    - Let {fragmentSpreadKey} be a unique key of {fragmentSpreadName} and {arguments}.
     - If {fragmentSpreadKey} is in {visitedFragments}, continue with the next {selection} in {selectionSet}.
     - Add {fragmentSpreadKey} to {visitedFragments}.
     - Let {fragmentType} be the type condition on {fragment}.
     - If {DoesFragmentTypeApply(objectType, fragmentType)} is false, continue with the next {selection} in {selectionSet}.
+    - Let {fragmentWithArgumentSubstitutions} be the result of calling {SubstituteFragmentArguments(fragment, arguments)}.
-    - Let {fragmentSelectionSet} be the top-level selection set of {fragment}.
+    - Let {fragmentSelectionSet} be the top-level selection set of {fragmentWithArgumentSubstitutions}.
-    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, spreadArgumentValues, visitedFragments)}.
+    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.
     - For each {fragmentGroup} in {fragmentGroupedFieldSet}:
       - Let {responseKey} be the response key shared by all fields in {fragmentGroup}.